MD/MS

 The average salary for MD/MS graduates in India ranges between ₹12 – ₹25 LPA, with considerable growth potential depending on experience, specialization, and practice location.

-The path to securing a PG medical seat can be rally challenging for Indian MBBS doctors because of following reasons:
+The path to securing a PG medical seat can be really challenging for Indian MBBS doctors because of following reasons:

 This is where Bodmas Education steps in — simplifying and streamlining the process through expert guidance, transparent info, and one-on-one admission support.
 These services come at a very nominal fee.